Integrability and the spectrum of two-dimensional fishnet CFT: Quantum Spectral Curve for 2D bi-scalar fishnet theory

 where $c$ is a complex number and we have set $\Gamma^{11}=1$ since \eqref{eq:quantizationOmega} can be freely rescaled.
 Writing out \eqref{eq:quantizationOmega} on the level of components we find

 \paragraph{The coupling and cyclicity.}

 At this stage, we still have to introduce the coupling into our system of equations.
-Furthermore, we found that some of the solutions to the above constraints are not realised in the Fishnet QFT due to the additional cyclicity property of the single-trace operators (similarly to the situation in ${\cal N}=4$).
+Furthermore, we found that some of the solutions to the above equations do not correspond to CFT wave functions realized in the bi-scalar fishnet CFT, because they do not satisfy additional cyclicity properties inherit from the single-trace operator origin of the CFT wave-function (similarly to the situation in ${\cal N}=4$).
 To restrict to physical states and introduce the coupling, we define the following combination of $q$-functions \beq _+(u,\dot{u}) \propto \Gamma^{ij}\, q_i^\downarrow(u)\, \dot{q}_j^\uparrow(\dot{u})\ \eeq which we will see can be viewed as a certain Q-operator in our model.
 We will use the notation ${\mathbb Q}_{+}(u)$ for the case when $u$ and $\dot{u}$ in \eq{qgq} are equal.
 To introduce the coupling constant $\xi$ into our system of equations we impose\footnote{Similar relations were also established in \cite{Derkachov:2001yn,Derkachov:2002wz}.}

 To impose cyclicity, we will construct an explicit operator that moves magnons, and the eigenvalue of this operator is given, in the case $M<J$, by \beq\la{introShiftMnJ} U= \frac{(-1)^J}{ (4\xi^2)^M} \lim_{\epsilon\to 0} \frac{1}{\epsilon^M} \frac{{\mathbb Q}_{+}\left(-\frac{3\ii}{4}-i\epsilon\right)} {{\mathbb Q}_{+}\left(+\frac{3\ii}{4}-i\epsilon\right)}\;. \eeq For the case $M=J$ we find a different expression, \beq\la{introShiftMJ} U_{M=J}= \(-1\)^J \lim_{\epsilon\to0} \frac{{\mathbb Q}_+\(-\tfrac{i}{4}-i\epsilon\)}{ {\mathbb Q}_+\(+\tfrac{3i}{4}-i\epsilon\) }\;. \eeq As the selection rule that imposes cyclicity, we require that this eigenvalue (\eq{introShiftMnJ} or \eq{introShiftMJ}) is equal to 1.